EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

    associated with it.
 Note that a token such as **NSPIN** only acts as a marker to locate data: they are not themselves part of the data.

-3. The input file is first passed through a [_preprocessor_](/docs/input/preprocessor), which acts before being read for tags.
+3. The input file is first passed through a [_preprocessor_](/docs/input/preprocessor), which modifies the input file before it is read for tags.
 The preprocessor provides some programming language capability: input files can contain directives such as

    <pre>